A. A summary of how to treat all people in the church.

 · We can share in the sins of others by approving of them or ignoring them.

 · We can share in the sins of others by joining a church that spreads dangerous teachings.

 2. (23) Paul’s medical advice to Timothy.

 No longer drink only water, but use a little wine for your stomach’s sake and your frequent infirmities.

 a.
 Use a little wine for your stomach’s sake: Water in the ancient world was often impure and Timothy probably had problems from the impure water.
 Since the fermentation process would eliminate some of the harmful things in the water, it would be better for him to drink a little wine rather than water all the time.

 b.
 Use a little wine: Timothy was probably abstaining from alcohol for the sake of setting a good example.
-However, this abstinence was hurting his health - wine was safer to drink than water.
-So Paul is telling Timothy that it isn't wise to sacrifice his health for the sake of this abstinence - he will do more good for the Lord by taking care of his body in this circumstance.
+However, this abstinence was hurting his health – wine was safer to drink than water.
+So, Paul told Timothy that it wasn’t wise to sacrifice his health for the sake of this abstinence – he would do more good for Jesus and His kingdom by taking care of his body in this circumstance.

 i.
 “Paul is simply saying that there is no good in an asceticism which does the body more harm than good.”
 (Barclay)